tiago-volta/HackUDC-2025/README.md

 This app was developed to participate in the HackUdc 24/25 Hackathon and consists of an AI-powered psychological chatbot designed to support users by providing mental health guidance through personalized interactions and support! 🌍
 Key Features

-💭 AI-Powered Chat Support: Engage in meaningful conversations with our intelligent chatbot 🔒 Secure Environment: Protected user data and encrypted conversations 📝 Digital Diary: Track your emotional journey and progress 🤖 Smart Analysis: Personalized insights based on your interactions 🚨 Crisis Support: Emergency resources and professional guidance when needed
+-💭 AI-Powered Chat Support: Engage in meaningful conversations with our intelligent chatbot -🔒 Secure Environment: Protected user data and encrypted conversations -📝 Digital Diary: Track your emotional journey and progress -🤖 Smart Analysis: Personalized insights based on your interactions -🚨 Crisis Support: Emergency resources and professional guidance when needed

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
-Built With
+## Built With
-Front-end
+### Front-end

-React native ⚛️
+-React native ⚛️
-Expo go
+-Expo go

-Back-end
+### Back-end

-Spring Boot 🟢
+-Spring Boot 🟢
-Java ☕
+-Java ☕
-OpenAI API 🧠
+-OpenAI API 🧠

-Authentication
+### Authentication

-JWT Authentication 🔐
+-JWT Authentication 🔐
-Secure Session Management 🔑
+-Secure Session Management 🔑

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 Getting Started